Overview: What Happened at Roswell 1947

 Many of these writers demanded that the truth be released to the public.
 (It is kind of hard to release something you don’t have.)

 In 1994 the Air Force released a finding of a now de-classified project called Operation Mogul.
 Operation Mogul was a Top-Secret operation that launched high attitude modified weather-type balloons.
 In 1947, we did not have satellites of any kind, as that wouldn’t come until the late ’50s.

 The United States military didn’t have any high-flying spy airplanes at that time, again not until the ’50s.
 So what was Operation Mogul all about?
 The Soviets had just developed the atomic bomb but the U.S. government didn’t have much data on how far along they were in development or how well these weapons worked.

 The idea comes along that if you could send some atomic testing equipment aloft, to 100,000 feet or so at that altitude you could determine how often and what strength and when these weapons were tested.

 The Army modified their existing weather balloons to carry the heavy lift of the test instruments.
 In those days, radios and other scientific equipment were large, bulky, and heavy.
 Miniaturization was years off, not until the space race missions took place.

 The modified high-altitude balloons used materials that were generally not available to the public.
 These had to be light and strong to withstand the turbulence and winds aloft.
 Thus Operation Mogul was born.

-Like I mentioned in the beginning, the “monsoons“ or thunderstorms were active that night.
+As I mentioned initially, the “monsoons“ or thunderstorms were active that night.
 Now think this out, if you were from another star system and had developed a space vehicle that could travel hundreds or perhaps thousands of light-years in a very short time wouldn’t you be able to navigate around Earth’s puny little meteorological events?

 However, an unmanned high-altitude balloon on its way up to high altitudes might not be so fortunate.
 This I believe is what Mac Brazel found on the Foster Ranch that morning.
 But this is not a very exciting proclamation like a crashed saucer from beyond the stars.